microsoft/z3guide/website/docs-smtlib/01 - logic/02 - basiccommands.md

 (declare-fun f (Int Bool) Int)
 ```

 The command assert adds a formula into the Z3 internal stack.
-We say the set of formulas in the Z3 stack is satisfiable if there is an interpretation (for the user declared constants and functions) that makes all asserted formulas true.
+We say that the set of formulas in the Z3 stack is *satisfiable* if there is an interpretation (for the user declared constants and functions) that makes all asserted formulas true.

 ```z3
 (declare-const a Int)